History of Clydehurst Christian Ranch

 In 1935 after Mr. Bowen was killed in a traffic accident in New York, Mrs. Bowen renamed the ranch Clydehurst-on-the-Boulder to his memory.
 She continued to operate the ranch but with difficulty when World War II brought rationing of gas and food supplies.

-In the summer of 1943, during the war, Pastor Walter J. Freely, his family and Bill Lohof, Sr. of Billings visited Clydehurst-on-the-Boulder as guests and were impressed with its refreshing atmosphere, beautiful setting and imagined such a place for the Lord’s work.
+In the summer of 1943, during the war, Pastor Walter J. Feely, his family and Bill Lohof, Sr. of Billings visited Clydehurst-on-the-Boulder as guests and were impressed with its refreshing atmosphere, beautiful setting and imagined such a place for the Lord’s work.
 At that time several church groups in the state were sharing the rather primitive and limited facilities of the Methodist camp located at Luccock Park near Livingston.

-In the year following Mr. Freely expressed these thoughts during his many state-wide radio rallies.
+In the year following Mr. Feely expressed these thoughts during his many state-wide radio rallies.
 God answered.
 Mr. A. F. Toavs, a well-to-do Wolf Point rancher, responded and provided the necessary $17,000 to purchase the ranch.
 The Montana Gospel Crusade signed a note to be paid back in full in ten years.
 Mr. James E. Tannehill, an officer of the Federal Land Bank at the time, served as the legal agent to consummate the transfer of ownership.

 Volunteer labor and a willingness to see the place used for the Lord worked miracles.